9 inspiring living room furniture trends to try in 2025

 (Image credit: Serena & Lily)

-Interior designer Kathy Kuo recommends taking the opportunity in 2025 to create a piece unique pieces that fit your space perfectly and enhance your overall vision.
+Interior designer Kathy Kuo recommends taking the opportunity in 2025 to create unique pieces that fit your space perfectly and enhance your overall vision.
+So many trends this year are pointing towards going bespoke with your furniture to ensure your space not only feels unique but also works perfectly within the room.

-'Custom pieces may seem like a splurge, but if you approach the process with intention, you'll end up with a piece that is truly tailored to your lifestyle and is expertly crafted to last for many years to come; which is not only ultimately better for your wallet, but better for the planet as well.'
+'Custom pieces may seem like a splurge, but if you approach the process with intention, you'll end up with a piece that is truly tailored to your lifestyle and is expertly crafted to last for many years to come; which is not only ultimately better for your wallet, but better for the planet as well,' adds Kathy.

 Colorful living room with bespoke pink shelving, wooden flooring, patterned upholstered armchair, fireplace with round mirror mounted above.